 - Completion of ABAM Qualification Assessment Form by each employer (e.g. HR), practice administrator, or partner(s).

-- All U.S. physicians must do a self-query of the National Practitioner Data Bank and submit a sealed (unopened envelope) copy of the report as part of the application process.
-For information on performing a self-query of the Bank, go to the website www.npdb-hipdb.hrsa.gov for information.
-All Canadian physicians must request and submit a testament statement from each province in which a license is held, verifying that there have been no disciplinary actions against the applicant.
+- All U.S. physicians must perform a self-query of the National Practitioner Data Bank and submit the report.
+Get your self-query report at www.npdb-hipdb.hrsa.gov.
+All Canadian physicians must request a Testament Statement from each province in which a license is held, verifying that there have been no disciplinary actions against the applicant.

 - Submit a current curriculum vitae, which includes medical school, degrees earned, and work experience, in chronological order.